ENCODE-DCC/caper/DETAILS.md

 	**Cmd. line**|**Description**
 	:-----|:-----
+	--dry-run|Caper generates all temporary files but does not take any action.
 	--str-label, -s|Caper's special label for a workflow.
-This will be used to identify a workflow submitted by Caper --docker|Docker image URI for a WDL
+This will be used to identify a workflow submitted by Caper --docker|Docker image URI for a WDL.
+You can also use this as a flag.
+You can also use this as a flag to use Docker image defined in your WDL as a special comment `#CAPER docker [IMAGE]`.
-	--singularity|Singularity image URI for a WDL
+	--singularity|Singularity image URI for a WDL.
+You can also use this as a flag to use Singularity image defined in your WDL as a special comment `#CAPER singularity [IMAGE]`.
-	--use-docker|Use docker image for all tasks in a workflow by adding docker URI into docker runtime-attribute --use-singularity|Use singularity image for all tasks in a workflow --no-build-singularity|Local singularity image will not be built before running/submitting a workflow --singularity-cachedir|Singularity image URI for a WDL
+	--no-build-singularity|Local singularity image will not be built before running/submitting a workflow --singularity-cachedir|Singularity image URI for a WDL
 	--file-db, -d|DB file for Cromwell's built-in HyperSQL database